haproxytech/kubernetes-ingress/documentation/configuration.md

 ## HAProxy kubernetes ingress controller

+Options for starting controller can be found in [controller.md](controller.md)

 ### Avaliable options

 > :information_source: Ingress and service annotations can have `ingress.kubernetes.io`, `haproxy.org` and `haproxy.com` prefixes